Michael is an avid content writer and researcher on various topical subjects, including personal development and wellbeing.

 Start out your day by planning your work and then working your plan.
 This will help you create the foundation required to perform and complete what you set out to do.

-Identify the time of the day that is best for specific activities.
-Some students may find that they are the most capable of tackling math or science problems in the morning and then theory subjects in the afternoons and evenings.
+Identify the time of the day that is best suited for specific activities.
+Some students may find themselves most capable of tackling math or science problems in the morning and then theory subjects in the afternoons or evenings.

-Some find that they are better able to develop their skills and talents like playing an instrument or engaging in a sport after they have finished their classes.
+Others find they are better able to develop their skills and talents like playing an instrument or engaging in a sport after they have finished their classes.

 Each individual is different in terms of their internal constitution.

-Once you have identified the time of the day that is best for each activity, organize your day in such a way that you can do each task at its most productive time.
-This will enable you to become more efficient in your achievements.
+Once you have identified the time of the day that is best suited for each activity, organize your day in such a way that you can do each task at its most productive time.
+This will enable you to achieve more in less time.

 2. Develop a Balanced Approach